Percentile rankings vs 1,600+ peer institutions. Higher is better.

 Azimuth ranks Concordia University-Saint Paul #471 for overall value on Azimuth's composite among nonprofit four-year institutions.
 A private university in Saint Paul, MN, Concordia University-Saint Paul enrolls roughly 3,018 undergraduates.
 Retention stands at 67.4% and the six-year graduation rate is 45.9%, reflecting a student body that largely completes what it starts.
 The composite is anchored by what Concordia University-Saint Paul does with its graduates.
 Graduates earn about $9,538 more than similar students at comparable institutions, placing Concordia University-Saint Paul in the 85.0 percentile for earnings beyond expectations among nonprofit four-year institutions.
 Graduates earn median 4-year earnings of $68,250, a figure shaped heavily by the institution's concentration in Health — a field that channels graduates into stable, in-demand careers.
 Azimuth ranks Concordia University-Saint Paul #310 for return on investment among nonprofit four-year institutions.
 Access and affordability provide additional context for the composite position.
 35.2% of undergraduates receive Pell Grants and 33.6% are first-generation college students, reflecting a student body with meaningful economic diversity.
 Concordia University-Saint Paul sits in the 60.4 percentile for access and the 75.3 percentile for affordability among nonprofit four-year institutions, while mobility outcomes place the institution in the 17.2 percentile — a profile that reflects the practical, career-oriented character of its program mix.

-Concordia University-Saint Paul's published cost of attendance is $37,239.
-Need-based financial aid reshapes that figure across income levels: low-income families pay approximately $16,406, families in the lower-middle income band pay around $16,794, middle-income families pay about $16,826, families in the upper-middle income band pay approximately $19,135, and higher-income families pay roughly $23,295.
-Azimuth ranks Concordia University-Saint Paul #353 for post-graduation affordability among nonprofit four-year institutions.
-Net prices by income band are medians within those bands; individual aid packages vary, so some families in each band pay more and some less than the figures shown.
-Concordia University-Saint Paul participates in federal (Pell Grants, Direct Loans), state, and institutional aid programs.
-The institution's aid structure combines need-based scholarships with federal and private loan options.
-Families apply for need-based aid using the FAFSA, and work-study is available as part of the aid package for qualifying students.
-Median federal student loan debt at graduation is $17,832, and families using Parent PLUS borrow a median of $15,277; private or institutional loans may add further borrowing that falls outside these federal-only figures — see the Parent PLUS risk framework for how household context shapes PLUS decisions.
-For a graduate at the institution's median four-year earnings of $68,250, median federal debt of $17,832 projects to a monthly payment of about $201 under standard ten-year repayment.
-For personalized projections across earnings scenarios — including Parent PLUS planning — use Azimuth's Financial GPS tool.
+Published cost of attendance is $37,239.
+After need-based aid, low-income families pay approximately $16,406, middle-income families pay around $16,826, higher-income families pay approximately $23,295.
+Azimuth ranks Concordia University-Saint Paul #353 for post-graduation affordability among nonprofit four-year institutions, in the 75.3 percentile.
+Median federal student loan debt at graduation is $17,832; families using Parent PLUS borrow a median of $15,277.
+For a graduate at the institution's median four-year earnings of $68,250, median federal debt projects to a monthly payment of about $201 under standard ten-year repayment.
+For personalized projections across earnings scenarios, use Azimuth's Financial GPS tool.

 Concordia University-Saint Paul is a strong fit for students drawn to health, education, and applied professional fields who want a private nonprofit university experience in Saint Paul, MN, and who prioritize clear pathways to stable post-graduation employment over broad research-university breadth.
 Graduates earn median Health-anchored earnings of $68,250, placing Concordia University-Saint Paul in the 71.9 percentile for median earnings four years after enrollment among nonprofit four-year institutions — and earn about $9,538 more than similar students at comparable institutions, placing the university in the 85.0 percentile for earnings beyond expectations among nonprofit four-year institutions.
 The institution enrolls a meaningful share of Pell-eligible and first-generation students — 35.2% of undergraduates receive Pell Grants and 33.6% are first-generation — and Concordia University-Saint Paul sits in the 51.4 percentile for low-income graduate earnings among nonprofit four-year institutions, a historical 10-year Scorecard measure, suggesting that access-oriented students can find meaningful upward mobility here.
 Fit depends on two realistic filters: the program portfolio is concentrated in Health and related applied fields, so students whose interests align with those areas will find the strongest outcomes, while those seeking a broad liberal arts or STEM-research environment may find the program mix narrower than they prefer.
 Median student debt at graduation is $17,832, a figure worth weighing against expected earnings when modeling long-term affordability.